RKRitik/friend-lite/README-K8S.md

 ./init.sh
 ```

-This will guide you through setting up Friend-Lite using Docker Compose instead of Kubernetes.
+This will guide you through setting up Chronicle using Docker Compose instead of Kubernetes.

 ## Speaker Recognition Deployment